Configure DKIM

 Step 3: Verification

 After setting the DNS record, propagation can take up to 24 hours.
-Conbool automatically checks the record and displays the status in the dashboard under DNS Records:
+Conbool automatically checks the record and displays the status in the Setup Assistant:

 - Green (✓): DKIM is correctly configured.